warpstreamlabs/bento/website/docs/guides/bloblang/walkthrough.md

 Test 'naughty_man_test.yaml' succeeded
 ```

 And now our mapping, should we need to expand it in the future, is better protected against regressions.
-You can read more about the Benthos unit test specification, including alternative output predicates, in [this document][configuration.unit_testing].
+You can read more about the Bento unit test specification, including alternative output predicates, in [this document][configuration.unit_testing].

 ## Final Words

 That's it for this walkthrough, if you're hungry for more then I suggest you re-evaluate your priorities in life.
-If you have feedback then please [get in touch][community], despite being terrible people the Benthos community are very welcoming.
+If you have feedback then please [get in touch][community], despite being terrible people the Bento community are very welcoming.

 [guides.getting_started]: /docs/guides/getting_started
 [blobl.methods]: /docs/guides/bloblang/methods